vegas collage

 Chinese cuisine uses a variety of ingredients and cooking methods that are very different from other cultures.
 Their own food and recipes vary according to the different Chinese regions, but generally speaking their basic diet consists mainly of rice and vegetables.
 Sweet and Sour chicken recipes in Western countries are not exactly what you would find in China.
 Usually the Chinese use the sweet and sour flavor for fish recipes rather than for chicken.
 Also, the Chinese, unlike the Americans, do not drown their food in the sauce; rather they serve it on the side for dipping.
 The sweet and sour recipes for fish are associated with the region of Hunan in China.
 The recipes that we use in America do however combine the classical combination of the five flavors of: sweet, sour, salty, pungent and bitter.
 The Chinese do not use as much sweet as we do, and their recipes tend to be more on the bitter side; to create the sweet and sour flavor they mostly mix vinegar with sugar.
 It is believed that the authentic cuisine of China developed during the Manchus Dynasty of 1644-1911; they introduced a life of decadence and leisure, where food became an important feature in their three day long Imperial Banquets.
 For the Chinese, food is treated with utmost respect, and is associated with health, luck and prosperity.

-History of chocolate:
+History of Chocolate:

 The Cacao tree was discovered over 2,000 years ago in Southern and Central America, and the chocolate that we know today, has gone through many transformations throughout the centuries.
 Theobroma Cacao is the scientific name for the cocoa bean, and it also means food for the gods.
 In fact the Aztec and Mayan people actually believed that the Cacao tree was given to them by Quetzalcoal, the feathered snake god, and that the Cacao bean has magical powers.
 The Cacao tree produces pods containing pulp covered seeds that were then dried, and processed into chocolate.
 The Aztec emperor, Montezuma used to drink something called xcolatl, a bitter mixture of the Cacao bean with chili and other ingredients.
 The Spanish Conquistador Hernan Cortez in 1519 sent the Cacao bean and the Xcolati recipe back to Spain.
 The Spanish added sugar to the drink and kept their recipe a secret for about 100 years, until it finally spread throughout Europe.
 Only the very wealthy could afford this luxury drink because Cacao and sugar were both very expensive imports.
 In 1675 the first Cocoa house opened in London, where people would still only drink chocolate, and it was only in the 1700’s when the steam press was invented that it was easier to grind the Cacao bean, and this made the price of Cacao more affordable.
 In 1847 it was the English who came up with the more solid fondant like chocolate, replacing the more coarse grained chocolate.
 The recipe was then perfected even more by the Swiss, when they added milk to it.
 America’s first chocolate factory was built in 1780, where John Hana, an Irish chocolate maker and Dr. James Baker, made the famous Baker’s chocolate.